EspoirX/StarrySky/readme/集成StarrySky-EN.md

 }
 ```

-MediaSessionConnection is a singleton mode, connect() is the connection method, and disconnect() is the disconnect method, which is usually called in pairs in onCreate() and onDestroy() .
+MediaSessionConnection is a singleton mode, connect() is the connection method, and disconnect() is the disconnect method,
-This can be written to your BaseActivity or it can be called as needed.
+ It can be called as needed.
 There are other methods in MediaSessionConnection, you can [click to view](https://github.com/lizixian18/MusicLibrary/blob/StarrySkyJava/starrysky/src/main/java/com/lzx/starrysky/manager/MediaSessionConnection.Java),
 There are notes in it.

 **Third step**